 We’ll work together to make sure that beach and marine protections, as well as public access, remain strong in the Sonoma County Local Coastal Plan (LCP).

-We will need to stand up for the trees again in 2015.
+We will need to stand up for the trees again in 2017.
 Conversion of Sonoma’s forests to vineyards, estate homes, and two-by-fours remain a constant theat.
 To start, we’ll work on a stronger Tree Ordinance for Sonoma County.

 Climate change presents unique challenges for our county, challenges we need to be prepared for.
 Every city in the county needs its own Climate Action Plan.
 We will do our part to make sure that Sonoma County is as prepared as possible for climate change.
 We also recognize the link between healthy soils and carbon sequestration potential, for this and many other reasons, we are working to eliminate pesticides from our public spaces and schools.

 These are only a few of the upcoming campaigns we’re championing in the coming years, and there are always opportunities and unseen challenges that arise.